Los Angeles County Museum of Art: Renzo Piano Buildings

-In 2004 LACMA's Board of Trustees unanimously approved a plan for LACMA's transformation by architect Rem Koolhaas, who had proposed razing all the current buildings and constructing an entirely new single, tent-topped structure, estimated to cost $200 million to $300 million.
+In 2004 LACMA's board of trustees unanimously approved a plan for LACMA's transformation by architect Rem Koolhaas, who had proposed razing all the current buildings and constructing an entirely new single, tent-topped structure, estimated to cost $200 million to $300 million.
 Kohlhaas edged out French architect Jean Nouvel, who would have added a major building while renovating the older facilities.
 The list of candidates had previously narrowed to five in May 2001: Koolhaas, Nouvel, Steven Holl, Daniel Libeskind and Thom Mayne.

 However, the project soon stalled after the museum failed to secure funding.
-In 2004 LACMA's Board of Trustees unanimously approved plans to transform the museum, led by architect Renzo Piano.
+In 2004 LACMA's board of trustees unanimously approved plans to transform the museum, led by architect Renzo Piano.
 The planned transformation consisted of three phases.

 Phase I started in 2004 and was completed in February 2008.
 The renovations required demolishing the parking structure on Ogden Avenue and with it LACMA-commissioned graffiti art by street artists Margaret Kilgallen and Barry McGee.
 The entry pavilion is a key point in architect Renzo Piano's plan to unify LACMA's sprawling, often confusing layout of buildings.
 The BP Grand Entrance and the adjacent Broad Contemporary Art Museum (BCAM) comprise the $191 million (originally $150 million) first phase of the three-part expansion and renovation campaign.
 BCAM is named for Eli and Edy Broad, who gave $60 million to LACMA's campaign; Eli Broad also served on LACMA's board of directors.
 BCAM opened on February 16, 2008, adding 58000 sqft of exhibition space to the museum.
 In 2010 the Lynda and Stewart Resnick Exhibition Pavilion opened to the public, providing the largest purpose-built, naturally lit, open-plan museum space in the world.

 The second phase was intended to turn the May building into new offices and galleries, designed by SPF Architects.
 As proposed, it would have had flexible gallery space, education space, administrative offices, a new restaurant, a gift shop and a bookstore, as well as study centers for the museum's departments of costume and textiles, photography and prints and drawings, and a roof sculpture garden with two works by James Turrell.
 However, construction of this phase was halted in November 2010.
 Phase two and three were never completed.

-In October 2011, LACMA entered into an agreement with the Academy of Motion Picture Arts and Sciences under which the Academy will establish its Academy Museum of Motion Pictures, in the May building.
-The redesign and additions are designed by Renzo Piano as well.
-Construction of the renovated building is ongoing and the Academy Museum is set to open by 2021.
-The Grand opening was delayed by COVID-19.